ekeih/libtado/docs/source/index.rst

   t = tado.api('Username', 'Password')
   print(t.get_me())

-Checkout :ref:`all available API methos <api>` to learn what you can to with libtado.
+Check out :ref:`all available API methos <api>` to learn what you can to with libtado.

 *******